Generating sustainable energy with solar collectors

 Invest for Jobs supports companies such as Karongi Tea Factory with their quality certification and quality management.
 This allows them to supply European importers such as Germany's largest retailer in the tea sector, TeeGschwendner, with tea of the highest quality.
 Read more

 TAMA is a vocational training academy founded by the Tunisian Automotive Association (TAA) and supported by Bildungswerk der Bayerischen Wirtschaft (bbw) and Invest for Jobs.
 It aims to strengthen the competitiveness of the automotive sector through further training of middle management.
+At the end of 2022, the training programmes of the TAMA were handed over from bbw to the TAA.
+This will ensure the continued existence of the academy and long-term support for the entire automotive industry.
 Read more

 The successful Zarzis Industrial Park will expand and build a modern technology centre to attract companies from the tech sector.
 Young companies will have access to a modern infrastructure and will be supported by funding programmes.
 This should lead to the creation of more than 500 jobs.
 Read more